-From the lodge, we'll begin a downhill ride on the Burr Trail through the newly established Grand Staircase-Escalante National Monument.
+From the lodge, we’ll begin a downhill ride on the Burr Trail through the Grand Staircase-Escalante National Monument.
 After years of controversy, the first 30 miles of this trail have been paved.
 The ride begins on a high plateau named Durffy Mesa, which is surrounded by interesting slickrock formations.
 As we drop into the narrows of Long Canyon, sheer sandstone walls rise for several hundred feet above us.
-Along the way we'll pass through The Gulch, the Circle Cliffs and Deer Creek Recreation Area.
-A moderate climb brings us to Studhorse Peaks, our "camp with a view" for the next two nights.
+Along the way we’ll pass through The Gulch, the Circle Cliffs and Deer Creek Recreation Area.
+We will turn off the Burr Trail toward the Lamp Stand formation where we will spend the next two nights.
 Our 270 degree view includes the Henry Mountains, Boulder Mountain and Navajo Mountain, a sacred religious place for the Navajos.
-TOTAL MILEAGE - 30 miles
+TOTAL MILEAGE: 30 miles

 TRIP DAY 4

-Today we will do a loop from camp on the Wolverine Loop Road.
+oday we will do a loop from camp on the Wolverine Loop Road.
 The road provides some great swooping downhill sections interspersed with a few rolling climbs.
 We begin in the pinyon and juniper trees and drop down below the Wingate Sandstone.
 Views of the Henry Mountains, which rise 7,000 feet from the surrounding countryside, are spectacular.
 Lunch will be at the entrance to the Wolverine Petrified Wood Area where we can learn even more about the vast natural history of our surroundings.
-After lunch we'll pedal through Horse Canyon and Wolverine Canyon, where the road and the drainage become one.
-At the junction of the Burr Trail, we'll load into the van for a quick shuttle back to camp.
-The hearty may opt to ride the nine miles.
-TOTAL MILEAGE - 28-37 miles
+After lunch we’ll pedal through Horse Canyon and Wolverine Canyon, where the road and the drainage become one.
+At the junction of the Burr Trail, we’ll load into the van for a quick shuttle back to camp.
+The hearty may opt to ride the 6 miles.

 TRIP DAY 5

 As we ride out of camp today, in the foreground lies the twisted rock formations of the Waterpocket Fold.
 As we enter Capitol Reef National Park, the contrast of the mountains and canyons creates a dramatic interface.
-After a quick five miles, we'll turn off the Burr Trail and ride out to the trailhead at Upper Muley Twist Canyon.
-At the beginning of our hike, we'll have a wonderful view looking right up the Fold.
+After a quick five miles, we’ll turn off the Burr Trail and ride out to the trailhead at Upper Muley Twist Canyon.
+At the beginning of our hike, we’ll have a wonderful view looking right up the Fold.
 This canyon was named by the Mormons who arrived in their wagons.
-They said traveling through the canyon would "twist a mule."
+They said traveling through the canyon would “twist a mule.”
 At this point, we will still be traveling in the shadow of the Henrys, the last mountain range to be mapped and explored in the lower 48 states.
 Free roaming buffalo herds are still part of the mountain ecosystem.
-After our hike we'll head back to the Burr Trail for lunch at the top of the Water Pocket Fold switchbacks.
-Descending the spectacular switchbacks places us at the base of the fold where we head south to our camp at the Brimhall Arch Overlook.
-This camp is memorable.
-TOTAL MILEAGE - 29 miles of riding, 1 mile of hiking
+After our hike we’ll head back to the Burr Trail for lunch at the top of the Water Pocket Fold switchbacks.
+Descending the spectacular switchbacks places us at the base of the fold where we head south to our camp where we will be surrounded by desert solitude.
+TOTAL MILEAGE: 29 miles of riding, 1 mile of hiking

 TRIP DAY 6